xsf3190/oracle-to-github-backup/README.md

         p_restore_files => l_restore_files
   );
   /*
-  ** Uncomment to restore selected GITHUB files to a target ADB.
-  ** Requires DBLINK in "schema-to-backup" to ADMIN user in target ADB.
+  ** Uncomment to restore selected GITHUB files to a target ADB ** Requires DBLINK in "schema-to-backup" to ADMIN user in target ADB.
   */
   /*